machinetranslate/machinetranslate.org/events/wmt.md

 The sequence-level rankings are used to calculate system-level rankings, for example with TrueSkill.

-Relative ranking was the official ranking for the translation shared task at WMT14, WMT15 and WMT16.
+Relative ranking was the official ranking for the translation shared task at from WMT07 to WMT16.

 ### Direct assessment